tim-hub/tim-hub/README.md

 ### Architect, Developer 👋

-- 🔭 I’m currently working on MCF
+- 🔭 I’m currently working on MCF (we are an AI tech company)
 - 💬 Ask me about tech stacks/atchitecture
 - 📫 How to reach me: [tim.bai.uno](https://tim.bai.uno)